-&lt;sup>47 For example, pursuant to existing authority under GSD Rule 4, FICC has the discretion to calculate an additional amount ("special charge") applicable to a Margin Portfolio as determined by FICC from time to time in view of market conditions and other financial and operational capabilities of the Netting Member.
-FICC shall make any such determination based on such factors as FICC determines to be appropriate from time to time.
-See GSD Rule 4, supra note 4.
+47 For example, pursuant to existing authority under GSD Rule 4, FICC has the discretion to calculate an additional amount ("special charge") applicable to a Margin Portfolio as determined by FICC from time to time in view of market effectively measure and mitigate risks presented when a Netting Member's unsettled positions are concentrated in a particular security.

-proposed rule change pursuant Rule 19b-4 of the Act, and/or an advance notice pursuant to Section 806(e)(1) of the Clearing Supervision Act and the rules thereunder.
+FICC will continue to evaluate its exposures to these risks.
+Any future proposed changes to the margin methodology to address such risks would be subject to a separate proposed rule change pursuant Rule 19b-4of the Act,48 and/or an advance notice pursuant to Section 806(e)(1) of the Clearing Supervision Act49 and the rules thereunder.